rdpmaatc/librdpma/README.md

 # librdpma

-We are going to push our code soon (Jan 20th 2020).
+We are going to release our code soon (Jan 20th 2020).